What is Earnings Yield?

-- Low Earnings Yield: Shares might be overvalued at the moment at their current market price
+- Low Yield (%) → Shares might be overvalued at the moment at their current market price

-- High Earnings Yield: Shares might be undervalued and worth looking into in more detail for consideration as a new investment (or continued hold, assuming there’s further upside potential)
+- High Yield (%) → Shares might be undervalued and worth looking into in more detail for consideration as a new investment (or continued hold, assuming there’s further upside potential)

-The historical growth trajectory, as well as a company’s future growth prospects, each represent critical factors that can impact the earnings yield metric.
+The historical growth trajectory, as well as a company’s future growth prospects, each represent critical factors that can impact the metric.

 When determining the right parameters (i.e. undervalued, overvalued, or priced accurately by the market), it is best to start by performing background research on the company to understand the actual underlying drivers.

-The earnings yield – similar to the P/E ratio – tends to be the most informative when it comes to mature companies in the later stages of their growth cycle and those with many close competitors.
+Similar to the P/E ratio, the yield metric tends to be the most informative when it comes to mature companies in the later stages of their growth cycle and those with many close competitors.

-While a sizeable portion of investors makes investment decisions using the amount and growth of dividends paid as a proxy for value, earnings are the real long-term driver of dividend payments (and the firm valuation – i.e. share price).
+While a sizable portion of investors make investment decisions using the amount and growth of dividends paid as a proxy for value, earnings are the real long-term driver of dividend payments (and the firm’s valuation – i.e. share price).